nodejs/node/deps/npm/doc/misc/npm-config.md

 ## DESCRIPTION

-npm gets its configuration values from 6 sources, in this priority:
+npm gets its configuration values from the following sources, sorted by priority:

 ### Command Line Flags